-Throughout this year I’ve been limping after skating and I’ve had to seriously “edit” my movements on skates and reduce my week day teaching hours.
-I’ve had occasional sharp pains when skating, walking or moving and for months I ignored them, calling them only “twinges”.
+Throughout the first few years I was been limping after skating and I had to learn to “edit” my movements on skates and reduce my week day teaching hours.
+I used to have occasional sharp pains when skating, walking or moving and for months I ignored them, calling them only “twinges”.

-I skated through the European summer season and kept strong with my yoga.
+I skated through the European summer season of 2015 and kept strong with my yoga.

 But it didn’t get better.